Minimum Eligibility for Submission

 - Degree to which the project has prioritized equity in its hiring and contracting goals.

-- Did the development team engage the appropriate community members and stakeholders?
-Was the process inclusive (e.g. language translation, accessibility, opportunities at different times of the days)?
+- How did the development team engage community members, including neighborhood residents and businesses, and stakeholders?
+What efforts were made to ensure inclusion (e.g. language translation, accessibility, opportunities at different times of the days, etc.)?

 - Amenities and Residential Livability: